oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/general/environment-setup/security-setup.md

   ![](images/policies-access-service.png)

   2. On the left side of the page locate the **Compartment** selector, In the image be low there are lots of compartments, the list (size and also names) will be different in your case.
 Click in it and *make certain* that you have selected the *parent* compartment of the compartment you created.
-If you created the `CTDOKE` compartment in the root (this is what you probably will have done if you are using a free trial and following the instructions) then select the *root* If for example you had created the `TimGraves` compartment in the `Users-compartment` (this of cpurse is my setup, yours may vary) then you will need to select `Users-Compartment` as that's the parent of the `TimGraves` compartment.
+If you created the `CTDOKE` compartment in the root (this is what you probably will have done if you are using a free trial and following the instructions) then select the *root*.
+If for example you had created the `TimGraves` compartment in the `Users-compartment` (this of course is my setup, yours may vary) then you will need to select `Users-Compartment` as that's the parent of the `TimGraves` compartment.

   ![](images/policies-select-compartment.png)